Theoretical Model Construction of Deformation-Force for Soft Grippers Part II: Displacement Control Based Intrinsic

-It is supposed that the sources of these differences in this model are from a few aspects.
+Our proposed methods is not a substitute or supplement for existing methods.
+The existing commercial FE software is designed to meet structural design optimization.
+Though it is good at detailed simulation, too much variables introduced would cause confusions for researchers and the key design index parameters are not intuitive.
+In addition, they have low iteration speed and is not suitable for application in the closed-loop control for the robot.
+By contrast, the proposed model is characterised with fair degree of accuracy and efficiency in displacement-force estimation.

+Besides, the proposed method provides a general mathematical model depicting displacement-force relationship and can be further extended to more soft/rigid grippers.
+Especially, a soft/continuum gripper can be considered a Fin-Ray gripper with numerous crossbeams and low stiffness material for readily deforming.
+While a rigid gripper may be regarded as a Fin-Ray gripper with high-stiff material.
+Besides, unlike existing works, where a lot of assumptions are made to express axial/rotational deformation and the connection types, such as in Shan's model, they assume the crossbeams as inextensible beams and ignore their axial deformation\cite{ref4}.
+Thanks to the flexible nature of co-rotational methods, we could well handle the above constraints with fewer assumptions.

+Besides, the proposed model has the following limitations.
+The sources of differences between the different nodes can be ascribed to the following threefold aspects.
 First, the discretization degree based on the number of nodes meshing the model causes the estimation error of the stiffness.
-Second, the shapes of the crossbeams tend to be ‘‘S’’-shaped when undergoing large deformations of the finger, which brings in inaccurate estimations for stiffness matrixes in the model.
+Second, the shapes of the crossbeams tend to be ‘S’-shaped when undergoing large deformations of the finger, which brings in inaccurate estimations for stiffness matrixes in the model.
 Third, the deformation at the base (node 1) of the beam structure of compliant lengths generates a significant deformation compared with other locations, but it is difficult to obtain a precision measurement.